teran/archived/README.md

 docker build -f Dockerfile.component .
 ```

-Where component is one of access, manage, migrate, etc.
+Where component is one of publisher, manager, migrator, etc.

 ## Local development